Waite Bellamy

-Waite Bellamy is an American former professional basketball player and coach.
-He played college basketball for the Florida A&M Rattlers and was a draft selection of the St. Louis Hawks in the 1963 NBA draft.
-Bellamy spent his entire professional career with the Wilmington / Delaware Blue Bombers of the Eastern Professional Basketball League where he won two championships.
+Waite Bellamy Jr. (born February 1940) is an American former professional basketball player and coach.
+He played college basketball for the Florida A&M Rattlers and was selected in the 1963 NBA draft by the St. Louis Hawks.
+Bellamy spent his entire professional career with the Wilmington / Delaware Blue Bombers of the Eastern Professional Basketball League (EPBL) where he won two championships in 1966 and 1967.
 He was named as the league's Most Valuable Player in 1970.
 Bellamy worked as a teacher and basketball coach at high schools in Florida after his playing retirement.

-High school career
+Early life

+Bellamy's mother, Ruth (died 2002), was from Trilby, Florida, and worked as a seamstress.
+His father, Waite Sr. (died 1980), was a native of Little River, South Carolina, and worked in the railroad industry.
+Bellamy was raised by his mother and aspired to be a basketball player "as far back as [he] can remember."
+He used the rim of a can nailed to a tree in his backyard as his childhood basketball hoop and practiced everyday until it became too dark to see.
+Bellamy's earliest idols were George Mikan and Paul Arizin.

 Bellamy attended Lincoln High School in Palmetto, Florida.
 He averaged 25 points as a senior while his team finished the season with a 30–5 record and advanced to the state tournament.
-Bellamy also served as captain of the football team and president of the school's student body.
-He graduated in 1959.
+Bellamy served as captain of the football team, where he played as a center and tackle.
+He was also president of the school's student body.
+Bellamy graduated in 1959.

 College career

 Bellamy did not receive any scholarships from major Southern colleges as they did not offer them to black players at the time.
-He went to Florida A&M University where the coaches gave him an offer of playing for the Rattlers in either football or basketball: he chose the latter.
+He was offered a football scholarship to attend Florida A&M University but a bad back forced him to quit playing football; Florida A&M instead kept Bellamy on a basketball scholarship.

 Bellamy tallied 1,600 points and was a three-time All-SIAC selection from 1961 to 1963.
 He set the Rattlers' single-game scoring record when he totalled 53 points against the Bethune–Cookman Wildcats.

+Bellamy graduated from Florida A&M with a Bachelor of Science in physical education.

 Bellamy was inducted into the Florida A&M Athletics Hall of Fame in 1987.
 His number 25 jersey was retired by the Rattlers and hangs in the Al Lawson Center.